javier-jaime/SynthAI/Brand_Assets/prompts.md

 ### Infographic

-Create an infographic in and reserve space for a square logo at the top right corner.
+Create an infographic in a Professional Visual Stype and reserve space for a square logo at the top right corner.

 ### Blog Post